 Dance Mogul: What else do you have planned for 2016?

 Quincy: 2016 is a huge coming out year for myself and company.
 We will take Artistica 7 on tour and bring back 2 original productions to the stage.
 (Lift Him Up) which takes place in the late 80’s/early 90’s and (SpellBound) our beloved Christmas production which hasn’t been seen in 2 years.
 Both are very exciting and big.
-Besides the stage work we will be transitioning more to film to garnish more of the online social world.
+Besides the stage work, we will be transitioning more to film to garnish more of the online social world.
 I will be personally spending more time in the recording studio working on some new tracks and creating for others.
 But this is just the beginning for us as a unit.

 Dance Mogul: Is there anyone you would like to thank?

-Quincy: I would love to first thank God my creator, with Him I would not be.
-I am fearfully and wonderfully made…and for that I owe Him all of me.
-My parents and sisters who have been my driving force.
+Quincy: I would love to first thank God, my creator, with Him I would not be.
+I am fearfully and wonderfully made…and for that, I owe Him all of me.
+My parents and sisters have been my driving force.
 The Artistica cast and team, by far the greatest people I have had the honor in serving and performing with, you guys have stolen my heart.
 All of my dance, vocal, acting and life coaches I thank you.
 You believing in me was more than enough but you always gave more.
-For those people in the church who always spoke life into my dreams showing me to focus on the creator and not the man who stands in judgement at a pulpit of hate, I THANK YOU for being the real church.
+For those people in the church who always spoke life into my dreams showing me to focus on the creator and not the man who stands in judgment at a pulpit of hate, I THANK YOU for being the real church.
 For the people who sit in the back and snicker and talk when they see a young black man trying to do something positive.
 I thank you!!
-I pray one day you will take time to find your purpose, because when you do that is when you will truly find happiness.
+I pray one day you will take time to find your purpose because when you do that is when you will truly find happiness.
 THANK YOU ALL for your love, hate, support or lack thereof.
 It’s all good by me!
 Thank you for making me stronger, wiser and better than the status quo.
 I Have Nothing But Love in my heart!